kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex3_SharePoint_Permission_Alert.md

 In this lab, you have:

 - Created a SharePoint Permissions Alert.

-# Proceed to Lab 6 - Exercise 4
+- Validated the  SharePoint Permissions Alert.

+## Proceed to the next exercise.